 Adoption of IEEE Standard 1547™-2018

 NARUC Resolution on IEEE Standard 1547™-2018

 On February 12, 2020, the Board of Directors of the National Association of Regulatory Utility Commissioners (NARUC) unanimously approved a resolution offered by Commissioner Schuerger (MN) recommending state commissions adopt and implement the newly revised distributed energy resource interconnection standard (IEEE 1547-2018.)
 The resolution also unanimously passed two NARUC committees: Electricity and Energy Resources and the Environment.

 The resolution grants flexibility for state commissions recognizing the unique procedures, priorities and needs for each state; while recognizing the best practices identified by technical experts and IEEE 1547-2018 for convening a stakeholder process, utilizing existing research and experience to make evidence-based decisions and aligning the implementation of the standard with the availability of certified equipment.

 A copy of the final resolution is available at: https://pubs.naruc.org/pub/4C436369-155D-0A36-314F-8B6C4DE0F7C7

-Below map shows the adoption of IEEE Std 1547™-2018 as of January 2021.
-This and further information about the adoption methods and common performance category assignments are presented in this slide deck by courtesy of the Electric Power Research Institute (EPRI).
+Below map shows the status of adoption of IEEE Std 1547™-2018 across States in the U.S. This and further information about the adoption methods and common performance category assignments are presented in this slide deck by courtesy of the Electric Power Research Institute (EPRI).
 You may also refer to IREC USA’s IEEE 1547™-2018 Adoption Tracker for further details.
 Please use the form below to suggest any updates to this information.

 Timeline for Rollout of IEEE Std 1547™-2018 Compliant DER